 There are 3 kinds of market trends.
 The Dow theory is all about trend confirmation.
 There are the strong trends like the bull market and bear market.
 They’re major because they can last a year or more.
 We can have a bull market or bear market last a long time.

 In the big trends there are secondary ones as well.
 The secondary trends typically go opposite of the big trend in place.
-They can be pullbacks in a bull market or rally’s in a bear market (find out how to use a stock loss vs stop limit order).
+They can be pullbacks in a bull market or rally’s in a bear market.

 They can last a week up to a couple of months.
 As a result, make sure you’re trading safely and watching the patterns.
 If you’re going to invest long term, you don’t want to buy stocks based off a short term trend.